EzZAt38/movie-website-fullstack/docs.md

 - When the user scrolls near the bottom, it increments the page number.
 - A new fetch is triggered, and more movies are appended to the list.
 - Loading state is managed to prevent duplicate fetches.
+- The "Back to Top" button appears when the user scrolls down.

 ---